 They do not graze like cattle or horses on dead leaves, twigs, and scant underbrush to fulfill most of their dietary needs.

 The first question to ask yourself before delving into which goat breed might be right for you is to first ask do I know enough about raising goats, and second, do you fully grasp what you expect of the herd once the animals are unloaded on the homestead.

 Narrowing your potential goat purchases down to just a handful of breeds that best suit your needs will help you make a wise choice that will have a slimmer chance of leading to a waste of money and epic herd failure on your homestead.

-Before picking any breed, be sure to read how to care for your goat guide that we have published to help you get started on this exciting journey!
+Before picking any breed, be sure to read the how to care for the goat guide that we have published to help you get started on this exciting journey!

 Top 16 Goat Breeds For Homesteading